 Kukri price of a decorative nepali kukri varies as per the design and material.
 A wide range of such decorative kukris is available on our website between 100$ to 200$ and beyond.
 Feel free to cherish your home with one.

 3) Official British Army Service Kukri

-British army marched on Nepal to fight a war with Nepali Gorkha army in 1814 which continued till 1816 A.D.
-This war is very well knows as Gorkha war.
-Later, they managed to make an agreement and some nepali gorkha fighters joined british army to serve the queen.
-The fearlessness and courage of gorkha warriors was unique and unmatched.
-British government decided to create a different league in its army service which was named as GORKHA regiment.
+British army marched on Nepal to fight a war with Nepali Gurkha army in 1814 which continued till 1816 A.D.
+This war is very well knows as Gurkha war.
+Later, they managed to make an agreement and some Nepali gurkha fighters joined British army to serve the queen.
+The fearlessness and courage of gurkha warriors was unique and unmatched.
+British government decided to create a different league in its army service which was named as Gurkha regiment.
 This battalion excels in kukri knife fighting techniques.
-To depict more respect towards Gorkhas and their kukri, every new recruit was given a genuine gorkha kukri knife as a service weapon.
+To depict more respect towards Gurkhas and their kukri, every new recruit was given a genuine gorkha kukri knife as a service weapon.
 The kukri became an inseparable part of their uniform.
 Such kukris were then transferred to their families and generations by those soldiers.
-Genuine Official british army service kukri is very rare and even more rarely available for sale.
+Genuine Official British army service kukri is very rare and even more rarely available for sale.
 For lovers of such army service kukri, government has approved few workers which still create such genuine kukri with similar design and material.
 These are one of most efficient kukri when it comes about using a kukri as a weapon.

 Being an antique item, these kukris stand at top while categorized by kukri price.
 They are more than just a weapon / tool; they contain historical and emotional values.